The Latest Dynamic Pricing Model Example in the Chemicals Industry📊

 The chemical industry, in particular, values this, given its sensitivity to movements in oil and gas prices and supply-chain interruptions.

-2. Changing the organisation and process
+2. Modifying the organisation and procedures

 The digital and advanced-analytical skills needed to develop and maintain a dynamic-pricing approach at a chemical company require a dedicated pricing unit.